wildboar.linear_model#

 element of the tuple is a metric name and the second element a dictionary with a parameter grid specification.
 A parameter grid specification is a dict with two mandatory and one optional key-value pairs defining the lower and upper bound on the values and number of values in the grid.
 For example, to specify a grid over the argument ‘r’ with 10 values in the range 0 to 1, we would give the following specification:

-dict(min_r=0, max_r=1, num_r=10)
+dict(min_r=0, max_r=1, num_r=10).

 Read more about the metrics and their parameters in the User guide.